FilipeMCruz/sensae-console/README.md

-# Location Tracking Service
+# Location Tracking

-This project is the expected output of a specific application released by the **Silver Engine** platform.
+This document presents all the information needed to install, run and understand what was built by the Platform *IoT Service Builder*.

+This configuration was built by Filipe Cruz.

 ## Links